azmu0520/js-savollari/README.md

 The same holds true for any value of x that being converted to Number, returns NaN, e.g.: `undefined`, `[1,2,5]`, `{a:22}` , etc.

-This is why you need to pay attention when you deal with numeric variables. `NaN` can\'t be equal, less than or more than any other numeric value, so the only reliable way to check if the value is `NaN`, is to use `isNaN()` function.
+This is why you need to pay attention when you deal with numeric o'zgaruvchilar. `NaN` can\'t be equal, less than or more than any other numeric value, so the only reliable way to check if the value is `NaN`, is to use `isNaN()` function.

 <div align="right">
     <b><a href="#">↥ yuqoriga</a></b>